opensafely/documentation/docs/codelist-creation.md

 ## Sign-off

-Once a draft codelist has been agreed, we recommend it should be signed-off both by a "data expert" (epidemiological sign-off) and
-"disease expert" (clinical sign-off) from at least two different people.
+Once a draft codelist has been agreed, we recommend it should be signed-off by at least two different people.
 (These can include the person who led on creating the codelist).
+This should usually include a "data expert" (epidemiological sign-off) and
+"disease expert" (clinical sign-off).

 ## Add to [OpenCodelists](https://www.opencodelists.org)